 Auguste Escoffier School of Culinary Arts is owned by Triumph CAA Acquisition, LLC, a Delaware Corporation which is a subsidiary of the Triumph Higher Education Group, LLC.
+The President and CEO of Triumph Higher Education Group, LLC is John Larson.
 The Board of Directors, in partnership with the Campus President, is responsible for the policies and financial integrity of the School.